 Someone vacuuming the carpet to help get rid of debris, dust and other potential irritants.

-5. Sanitize your mattress and upholstered headboard.
+5. Clean your mattress and upholstered headboard.

 6. Disinfect frequently touched areas.